 • How BTC price fluctuations might impact profitability

-• When it will become necessary to buy newer, more powerful machines and sell old ones
+• When it will become necessary to upgrade to new computers or machines

 These considerations have to be calculated and recalculated if a miner wants to stay profitable.
-There are a lot of unknowns, particularly the Bitcoin price and difficulty adjustment, which are constantly changing.
+There are a lot of unknowns, particularly concerning the fluctuation of Bitcoin prices and difficulty adjustment, which are constantly changing.

-When Bitcoin was first created, the calculations involved in mining were so simple they could be accomplished by the computer-processing unit (CPU) of an average laptop computer.
+When Bitcoin was first created, the calculations involved in mining were so simple they could be accomplished by the average laptop computer.

-Over time, the calculations became more complex, eventually requiring high-powered graphics-processing units (GPUs).
-Today, mining can mostly only be accomplished with advanced Application Specific Integrated Circuit (ASIC) machines.
+But over time, the calculations became more complex, eventually requiring high-powered graphics-processing units (GPUs).
+Today, the majority of mining is mostly done with advanced Application Specific Integrated Circuit (ASIC) machines.
 These are computers created for the express purpose of mining Bitcoin.